michiguel/Gaviota-Tablebases/readme.txt

 -D Z_PREFIX

-The first one removes the assert code, and the second one makes sure that there is no collisoin between some names in the zlib library with names in other compression libraries.
+The first one removes the assert code, and the second one makes sure that there is no collision between some names in the zlib library and names in other compression libraries.

 -------------------------- COMPILATION EXAMPLE ------------------------------